Posted by Shaker B. on 28 June 2016 06:01 PM

 Hardware Based Options

 Many routers have an option to enable dynamic updates.
 This can be very convenient, as the router is always the first place the IP address change makes itself known.
 Some of these include easyDNS as one of their options, and you need only select it from the menu they provide.
 Others allow you to enter the settings for your dynamic server.
-Here are the basic parameters you will need:

 If your router does not include easyDNS or allow you to enter your own parameters, you will want to use a software-based updater.